amueller/ml-training-advanced/README.md

 This repository will contain the teaching material and other info associated with the "Advanced Scikit-learn".

+Please download the Large Movie Review dataset from http://ai.stanford.edu/~amaas/data/sentiment/ before coming to the workshop!

 Obtaining the Tutorial Material
 --------------------------------